 34 – Earl Grey Entertainment Hamper

-If you want a gift that is basically all wrapped up for you, you could do a lot worse than tea-themed gift hampers, just like this one from the renowned name in British hot drinks, Whittard.
+If you want gifts for tea lovers that are basically all wrapped up for you, you could do a lot worse than tea-themed gift hampers, just like this one from the renowned name in British hot drinks, Whittard.

 A hamper is a great way to give someone a bunch of smaller gifts, all wrapped up in one bigger one, and when you’re getting teabags, biscuits, and a super cute pot and cup-saucer set at the same time, it’s not hard to understand why hampers are a popular choice for thoughtful, personalised gift-giving.